-Up until this point in my life, I had only heard of two personal finance gurus – Dave Ramsey, and Clark Howard.
+Until this point in my life, I had only heard of two personal finance gurus – Dave Ramsey and Clark Howard.
 I’m the type of person that does a bit of research on a topic, picks something I like, and then sticks with my choice until something else potentially slaps me in the face.
 I need to break that habit.

 Bye-Bye Dave, Hello Mr. Money Mustache!

 My personality type is a bit on the orderly side, so I like being organized and starting things from the beginning.
 Even though Mr. Money Mustache’s blog was nearing 500 articles by the time I first landed on the site, I started at the very beginning.

 It didn’t take long for Mr. Money Mustache’s writing style to captivate me, and I ended up devouring every single post on his site in a matter of a few months.

 This was what I was looking for.
 Someone who had all the answers financially speaking.
 Someone to fill in all the holes Dave Ramsey leaves you with.